solliancenet/microsoft-postgresql-developer-guide/artifacts/06-04-FunctionApp-MSI/README.md

 ## Add Users to Database

-- Run the following, replace the `CLIENT_ID` with the one copied from above:
+- Run the following, replace the `APP_ID` with the one copied from above:

     ```sql
     SET aad_validate_oids_in_tenant = off;

-    CREATE ROLE myuser WITH LOGIN PASSWORD 'CLIENT_ID' IN ROLE azure_ad_user;
+    CREATE ROLE funcuser WITH LOGIN PASSWORD 'APP_ID' IN ROLE azure_ad_user;
     ```

 ## Modify the code